ifatihcan/Applied-DataScience/README.md

 Model Used: Multiple Linear Regression.
 Evaluation Metrics: R-squared, Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and max error, providing insights into model accuracy.

+8. Wikipedia Topic Clustering Analysis
+Description: Clusters Wikipedia content from various domains (e.g., artificial intelligence, sports, animals) to explore topic-based similarities.
+Models Used: KMeans, Hierarchical Clustering.
+Evaluation Metrics: The elbow method and silhouette score are used to determine optimal clusters and evaluate model effectiveness.

 Repository Structure
 Each project is organized in its own folder, containing the following files: